eccelerators/livt-math/CONTEXT.md

 | `state { stmt1; stmt2; ... }` | All statements in one cycle (wider combinational path) |
 | `process Name[]()` | Zero-latency combinational output |
 | Named states + `goto` | Explicit multi-cycle FSM with reuse of states |

-For the crypto components in this project, wrapping the per-byte operations inside each round into a single `state {}` block would reduce AES EncryptBlock from ~50,000 cycles to roughly 10–20 cycles (one state per round), at the cost of a more complex combinational path that may reduce Fmax.

 ## Interfaces And Inheritance